stix26/quantum-ai-assistant/README.md

  - IBM Quantum Experience API key
  - (Optional) OpenAI API key for enhanced language processing
 - Node.js 16+ (for local development)
-- Python 3.11 (for local development).
-Using Python 3.12 may lead to dependency build failures; use the provided Docker environment or install Python 3.11 via `pyenv` if necessary.
+- Python 3.11 (for full local development).
+Python 3.12 can be used in a restricted/offline mode by installing `backend/requirements-core.txt`.
+  The heavy Qiskit stack is optional and only works reliably on Python 3.11.

 ## Setup